-4. What are some ways to protect yourself from exposure?
+6. What are some ways to protect yourself from toxic paints and solvents?

 - Use a safer product if possible.
-Some products are much less hazardous than others. - Work in a well-ventilated area.
+Some products are much less hazardous than others. - Work in a well-ventilated area if you can.
 A fan or open door may not be enough.
-Also watch out for vapors from drying products.
-If you're working outdoors, try to stay upwind. - Stop what you're doing if you notice symptoms.
+If you're working outdoors, try to stay upwind from paint and solvent vapors. - Stop what you're doing if you notice symptoms.
 You may need to change the way you're doing the work, or wear protective equipment (like a respirator or gloves). - Use a respirator.
 If you need one, we must provide the right type of respirator, make sure it fits, teach you how to use it, and give you a physical to make sure you're able to wear it safely.
 (Respirators are covered in more detail in a separate Training Guide.)

-We \Box will or \Box will not require respirators on this job.
+We $\square$ will or $\square$ will not require respirato ors on this job.
 If required, respirators are available at:

-- Keep adhesives and resins off your skin and out of your eyes.
+- Keep paints and solvents off your skin and out of your eyes.
 If necessary, wear gloves and goggles.
-If chemicals do get in your eyes, flush with water for 15 minutes. - Don't eat, drink, or smoke on the job.
+If you do get paints or solvents in your eyes, flush with water for 15 minutes.
+Never wash your hands or clothing with hazardous solvents. - Don't eat, drink, or smoke on the job.
 Anything you put in your mouth could have been contaminated by chemicals.
-Wash up first. - 5.
-Many adhesive and resin products are flammable.
-How do you prevent fires and explosions? - Read the label and MSDS to find out what special precautions to take. - Don't smoke. - Avoid heat and sparks-for example, from sparking power tools. - Keep flammable liquids away from rags and other materials that might ignite. - Bond and ground the containers when you transfer flammable liquids. - Store flammables in tightly closed, approved containers or metal storage cabinets. - Keep fire extinguishers readily available, and make sure they are the right type.
+Wash up first.

+7. How do you prevent fires and explosions when working with flammable liquids?

+- Read the label and MSDS to find out what special precautions to take. - Don't smoke. - Avoid heat and sparks-for example, from sparking power tools. - Keep flammable liquids away from rags and other materials that might ignite. - Bond and ground the containers when you transfer flammable liquids. - Store flammables in tightly closed, approved containers or metal storage cabinets. - Keep fire extinguishers readily available, and make sure they are the right type.
 Different fire extinguishers are needed for different kinds of fires.